oplatek/oplatek.github.io/_posts/2015-06-17-OSX-shortcuts.md

 Spectacle shortcuts
 -------------------
 Spectacle is a window manager which allows you to move window around.
-Its functionality ranges from
+Its functionality varies from:

-    - moving window to left/right half screen
+- moving window to left/right half screen,
-    - maximizing selected window
+- maximizing selected window,
-    - filling up/down half
+- filling up/down half,
-    - and few more
+- to moving window to center or left/right third.